 However my artistic daughter Priya got a more true room makeover with new furniture first.
 Mostly because she designed her own fabric line so I could build her a custom DIY headboard that fit her style.
 Everything else sort of fell into place after that.

-I haven’t taken on any of the bathrooms yet either.
-I had big plans to decorate the downstairs powder room back when I did the adjoining family room, but I only got as far as peeling part of the wallpaper.
+I haven’t taken on any of the upstairs bathrooms yet either.
 Sometimes, too many projects at once makes for a lot of partially done spaces.

 What can I say about the bathrooms and basement?
 Move along friends, nothing to see here.